List of One Day International cricket grounds

 Sharjah Cricket Stadium in Sharjah has hosted more one day matches than any other cricket ground.

 This is a list of One-Day International cricket grounds.
-A total of 220 grounds have hosted men's One-day Internationals since the first match in January 1971.
+A total of 223 grounds have hosted men's One-day Internationals since the first match in January 1971.
 The grounds are listed in the order in which they were first used as a venue for ODI cricket.
 The list excludes World Series Cricket and South African rebel tours venues.
-The Grand Prairie Stadium in Dallas became the 220th ODI venue when it hosted a tri-series in October 2024.
+The UKM-YSD Cricket Oval in Bangi became the 223rd ODI venue when it hosted the 2026 ACC Men's Premier Cup in September 2026.

 One Day International cricket grounds

-As on 19 November 2025 (ODI 4932):
+As on 27 September 2026 (ODI 5021):